Mixture distributions describe random variables that are drawn from

 SimCorrMix.
 The target correlation matrix

-in the simulation functions corrvar
+rho in the simulation functions corrvar and

-is specified in terms of the correlations with
+corrvar2 is specified in terms of the correlations with

 components of continuous mixture variables.
 This allows the user to set